kawa-kokosowa/adventuredocs/README.md

 All you have to do to get started is:

-  1. `pip install -r requirements.txt`
+  1. `pip install -r requirements.txt .`
-  2. `python adocs.py testdocs outputfile.html`
+  2. `adocs testdocs outputfile.html`

 Then you can view `outputfile.html` in your web browser!